THE MEMBERS OF

-| || We have performed cut-off procedures for sample of revenue transactions at year-end in order to conclude on whether they were recognised in accordance with Ind-AS 115. |
+| || We have performed cut-off procedures for sample of revenue transactions at year-end in order to conclude on whether they were recognized in accordance with Ind AS 115. |

 |The Company is required to regularly assess the recoverability of its trade receivables.
 The Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on trade receivables.
 The Company uses a provision matrix to determine impairment loss allowance.
 The provision matrix is based on its historically observed default rates over the expected life of trade receivables and is adjusted for forward looking estimates. || We evaluated management's continuous assessment of the assumptions used in the impairment assessment which includes the historical default rates and business environment in which the entity operates. |

 Information Other than the Standalone Financial Statements and Auditor's Report Thereon

 The Company's Board of Directors is responsible for the preparation of the otherinformation.
 The other information comprises the information included in the ManagementDiscussion and Analysis Board's Report including Annexures to Board's Report BusinessResponsibility Report Corporate Governance and Shareholder's Information but does notinclude the standalone financial statements and our auditor's report thereon.